strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/strapi-cloud.md

     * **Default branch**: The default branch to use for this deployment.
 This uses the [default branch](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch) of the repository and cannot be edited from Strapi Cloud.

 6. Click **Create** to finalize the project creation.
 An initial deployment is triggered and you are redirected to the **Projects** page.

+## Managing projects

+The **Projects** page displays a list of all your Strapi Cloud projects.
+From here you can manage your projects and access the corresponding applications.

+// screenshot

+Each project card displays the following information:

+* Project name
+* Status:
+    * **Running**: The project is running and your application is accessible from the project menu.
+    * **Not running**: The deployment failed and project is not running.
+Trigger a new deployment or go to the project's page for additional details.
+    * **Deploying**: During deployment you cannot access your application or trigger new deployments.
+Deployment can be cancelled from the `...` menu.
+* Last deployment date: Timestamp of the last deployment.
+* Options menu (`...`): The available options vary depending on the project's status.
+    * For **Running** projects, you can:
+        * **Visit App**: Access the project application.
+        * **Go to Deploys**: Access the Deploys tab of the project page.
+        * **Go to Settings**: Access the Settings tab of the project page.
+    * For **Not running** projects, you can:
+        * Test
+    * For **Deploying** projects, you can:
+        * **Cancel deploy**: Cancel the pending deployment.